Create Orders

 Calculate an order

-In the CalculateOrder request, you provide the following:
+In the CalculateOrder request, provide the following:

 • Proposed rewards - The rewards to apply.